ChrisT-CC/blue-tiger-resume/README.md

 The purpose of this website is to create an on-line presence for a wannabe coder.
 No real info, based on random full stack software developer resume.
 The website is for recruiters, potential clients, peers and why not, assessors.
 The look, brand name and colours come from the image used on the main page.

+This website can be easily recreated for a real situation.

 Visit live website: [https://christ-cc.github.io/blue-tiger-resume/](https://christ-cc.github.io/blue-tiger-resume/)